 Facts About the Foxtail Palm

 This fun, feathery palm has a rather serious name.
-The foxtail palm's official botanical name is Wodyetia bifurcate.
-The fast-growing palm can push up to 30 feet tall under the right conditions.
+The foxtail palm's official botanical name is Wodyetia bifurcata.
+The fast-growing palm can push up to 35 feet tall under the right conditions.
+Trees grow to their tallest and fullest potential in United States Agriculture Department zones 10 and 11, where they grow as perennials.
+That's a narrow area, in only the warmest climates.

 The leaves give the palm its foxtail moniker.
 Hundreds of fishtail leaflets are attached along the rib of the leaf.
 The foxtail palm grows fat clusters of cheery red seeds.